wissamfa/SOEN341_Project/README.md

 High-Level Stories:

-- As a user, i want to post a picture with a description for other users to view it.
+- As a user, I want to post a picture with a description for other users to view it.
 - <Noaman>
-- <michael>
+- As a user, I want to leave a comment on other people's pictures to express my opinion.

 Technologies:

+- Front-End: Python
-- <michael>
+- Back-End: TBD